section-engineering-education/engineering-education/content/articles/javafx-editable-table-view/index.md

 - Open the FXML file and drag-and-drop a BorderPane from the left-side panel, under the **Containers** section into the center of the design page.
-- On the Layout section under the right-side panel set the following for the BorderPane so that it can fit with the Scene created:
+- On the Layout section under the right-side panel, set the following for the BorderPane so that it can fit with the Scene created:
   - `Pref Width`: 800
   - `Pref Height`: 600